Equatorial Guinea Oil

 See also: List of countries by Oil Reserves

-Equatorial Guinea has proven reserves equivalent to 579.6 times its annual consumption levels.
-This means that, without Net Exports, there would be about 580 years of oil left (at current consumption levels and excluding unproven reserves).
+Equatorial Guinea has proven reserves equivalent to 475.5 times its annual consumption levels (based on 2024 data).
+This means that, without net exports, there would be about 476 years of oil left (at 2024 consumption levels and excluding unproven reserves).

 Oil Reserves